codepath/web103_finalproject/README.md

 - [x] Allow users to select an available time slot and confirm their booking.
 Ensure that users receive a confirmation when the booking is successful.
 ![Booking](https://github.com/user-attachments/assets/f2e8f0d4-61f5-4623-9094-823ddd57a4dc)

-### Email Notifications

-- [ ] Automatically send an email to the salon notifying them of a new booking, send a confirmation email to the user for their records, and notifying users of upcoming appointments.

 ### User Profile - View Bookings